AbdulMohaimin02/IdeaStoringApp/ReadMe.md

 - Jetpack compose for next generation of UI design
 - Other Jetpack Libraries for backend functionality such as navigation and ViewModels
 - Room Database for all CRUD functionality
+- Kotlin Coroutines for handling database requests on a separate thread
 - MVVM desing structure
 - SOLID principles